Geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Geometric TTL coupling effects

 \section{Geometric TTL coupling effects}

 Geometric TTL coupling describes the path length changes of the beams as depicted in \cref{fig:geoTTL} and \ref{fig:geoSCTTL}.
-In both figures, the nominal beam propagates from point $P_0$ to point $P_1$, where it hits a non-tilted surface.
-In \cref{fig:geoTTL}, the beam gets further reflected and propagates to point $P_\text{PD,0}$ on the detector surface.
-In both cases, this nominal path serves us as a reference.
-We compare the optical path lengths (OPL) of this reference case with the optical path length the beam accumulates in the case of a tilted mirror or setup, respectively.
-We can then define the optical path length difference (OPD) as the magnitude of the change computed by the difference of the OPL in the tilted and the nominal case.
+We compare in this section the OPL of the nominal measurement beam with the optical path length the beam accumulates in the case of a jitter of the mirror or setup, respectively.
 We will derive the OPD for the case of a rotating mirror in \cref{sec: geom} and describe the other case of the rotating setup in \cref{sec: SCgeom}.
-Furthermore, we will extend our analysis to a broader set of cases in Sec.~\ref{sec:geom:extensions}, e.g. we will investigate OPDs due to transmissive components along the beam path, additional misalignments and three-dimensional cases.
-Additionally, we discuss there the relation between the case of a rotating reflecting surface and a rotating receiving system.
+Both will be compared in Sec.~\ref{sec: compare_SC_TM}.
+Furthermore, we will extend our analysis to a broader set of cases in Sec.~\ref{sec:geom:extensions}, e.g., we will investigate OPDs due to transmissive components along the beam path, additional misalignments and three-dimensional cases.